supurloop/ssf/README.md

 To help ensure correctness the framework uses Design by Contract techniques to immediately common errors that tend to creep into systems and cause problems at the worst possible times.

-Design by Contract uses assertions, simply condition code that ensures that the state of the system at runtime is operating within the allowable tolerances.
+Design by Contract uses assertions, conditional code that ensures that the state of the system at runtime is operating within the allowable tolerances.
 The assertion interface uses several macros that hint at the assertions purpose.
 SSF_REQUIRE() is used to check function input parameters.
 SSF_ENSURE() is used to check the return result of a function.
 SSF_ASSERT() is used to check any other system state.
 SSF_ERROR() always forces an assertion.

 The framework goes to great lengths to minimize and detect the potential for buffer overruns and prevent problems with unterminated C strings.

 The framework will also detect common errors like using interfaces before they have been properly initialized.

-The other key principle is that the library is designed to primarily* run in a single threaded context.
 You may have heard the terms bare-metal or superloop to describe single thread of execution systems that lack an OS.
+This library is designed to primarily* run in a single thread of execution which avoids much of the overhead and pitfalls associated with RTOSes.
 (*See Byte FIFO Interface for an explanation of how to deal with interrupts.)

 Very few small memory systems need to have a threaded/tasked/real-time capable OS.